 Burning Question: Should we feel sorry for Ryan Reynolds for having two flops in a single weekend or should we be asking why he's still getting lead movie roles? — U.B., Toronto

 You speak of "R.I.P.D." —you know — "Men in Black" but with ghosts — and the animated snail picture called "Turbo," in which Reynolds voices the lead gastropod.
 We're looking at two big disappointments, all right — at least, for an opening weekend.
-Universal's $182 million "R.I.P.D." brought in a paltry $12.8 million, and DreamWorks Animation's $135 million "Turbo" scored only $28.5 million (a record worst for the studio).
+Universal's $182 million "R.I.P.D." brought in a paltry $12.8 million, and DreamWorks Animation's $135 million "Turbo" scored only $28.5 million.
 Both big budget flops were trounced by the much cheaper "The Conjuring," which made a tidy $41.5 million and only cost $20 million to make.

 There's always a chance that Reynolds's latest flicks will make their money back in overseas sales and rentals.
 Or not.